 This course will provide students with the concepts, principles, and problem solving techniques and skills needed in diverse occupational fields.
 Interactive techniques will be used which emphasize an understanding of the topics followed by applications of math concepts using problem solving computations.
 Topics covered include the numbering system, percents, charts, tables and graphs, calculations in both S. I. (metric) and the English systems, algebraic operations, simple equations, ratio and proportions, fundamentals of plane geometry, angular measure, triangles, area and volume calculations of various geometric shapes, introduction to right angle trigonometry.
-Prerequisite: Arithmetic score greater than 55 on the Accuplacer placement test.
+See page 31 for course placement information using multiple measures.